G-Oelgaard/Visual_analytics_Assignment_2/README.md

 - This folder contains the main script for assignment

 "in" FOLDER:
 - This is where the data used in the script should be placed.
-In this case, this is where the .jpg's og flowers should be placed.

 "out" FOLDER:
 - This is where all output data will be stored after running scripts.